jhbelalc/jhbelalc/README.md

 - 👋 Hi, I’m @jhbelalc
 - 👀 I’m working with and interested in learning top technologies
-- 🌱 I’m currently working / learning Azure Devops, Python
+- 🌱 I’m currently working / learning AWS, Azure Devops, .NetCore, Integrations, Python
 - 💞️ I like to share my knowledge and learn from others
 - 📫 How to reach me: Skype-> jhbelalc or jhbelalc@gmail.com or www.belvicto.co